Develop pupils’ language capabilities

-Purposeful speaking and listening activities support the development of pupils’ language capability and provides a foundation for thinking and communication.
+Purposeful speaking and listening activities support pupils’ language development.
 Purposeful activities include:

 - collaborative learning activities where pupils can share their thought processes;

-- pupils articulating their ideas verbally before they start writing.
+- and pupils articulating their ideas verbally before writing.

-Fluent reading supports comprehension because pupils’ cognitive resources are freed from focusing on word recognition and can be redirected towards comprehending the text.
+Fluent reading supports comprehension because pupils’ cognitive resources can be redirected from focusing on word recognition to comprehending the text.

-- guided oral reading instruction — teachers model fluent reading of a text, then pupils read the same text aloud with appropriate feedback; and
+- guided oral reading instruction — teachers model fluent reading, then pupils read the same text aloud with appropriate feedback; and

-Reading comprehension can be improved by teaching specific strategies that pupils can apply both to monitor and overcome barriers to comprehension.
-These include: prediction; questioning; clarifying; summarising; inference; and activating prior knowledge.
+Teach specific strategies that pupils can apply to monitor and overcome barriers to comprehension.
+These include:

 Texts should be carefully selected to support the teaching of these strategies.